t-wissmann/zoom-firejail/README.txt

 ------------
 Requirements: +firejail+

-To install it under the current user, run
+To install or update zoom as the current user, run

     ./setup.sh